mattermost/docs/source/install/self-managed-changelog.md

 ### Highlights

 #### Collapsed Reply Threads (General Availability)
- -
+ - [Collapsed Reply Threads](XXXXXX link to CRT GA blog post) is now generally available.
+Please reference [this article](link to KB article XXXXXX) for more information and guidance for enabling the feature.

 #### Calls (Beta)
  - A built-in voice calling and screen sharing is now available.
 This is a Channels-specific integration.

-#### App Bar (Beta)
+#### Apps Bar (Beta)
  - The channel header is now decluttered to make it more obvious how to access Calls, Playbooks, and Boards when viewing a channel.
 All channel header icons registered by plugins were moved to the new App Bar.
-It is recommended to enable the App Bar for servers with Calls enabled.
+It is recommended to enable the App Bar for servers with Calls enabled as the Apps Bar is the dedicated place for Calls start/join button.

 #### Updated Server Hardware Requirements
  -